-When determining whether a one-off incident may be classified as bullying, the school shall take into consideration the following criteria and use the information gathered to inform and guide the decision making process:

-Criteria: Information gathered:

-severity and significance of the incident

-evidence of pre-meditation

-Significant level of physical/emotional impact on
+When determining whether a one-off incident may be classchool shall take into consideration the following criteria gathered to inform and guide the decision making proce and use the information Criteria: Information gathered: severity and significance of the incident evidence of pre-meditation Significant level of physical/emotional impact on individual/s Significant level of impact on wider school community Status/nature of previous relationships between those involved Records exist of previous incidents involving the individuals

-individual/s

-Significant level of impact on wider school community

-Status/nature of previous relationships between those

-involved

-Records exist of previous incidents involving the

-individuals

 YES the above criteria have been met and bullying behaviour has occurred.
 NO the above criterial have not been met and bullying behaviour has not occurred.
 The criteria having been met, proceed to complete Part 2 of this Bullying Concern Assessment Form The criteria having not been met, proceed to record the details in the Behaviour Incident section of this Behaviour Management Module.
 Refer to the Positive Behaviour Policy of your school, continue to track and monitor to ensure the behaviour does not escalate.

-Agreed by Status On//
+Agreed by -

+Status

+On